calmm-js/karet.util/README.md

 ## Reference

-This library provides a large number of named imports.
+This library provides a large number of named exports.
 Typically one just imports the library as:

 ```js